DISCLAIMER:

 remember, he was going to stay by her side?"

 He nodded.
 "That was the plan.
 He would make her burden lighter.
 Her needs would come first."
 He looked down.
-"But she didn't want him there by her
+"But she didn't want him by her

 side."